 How to supply and transfer your artwork

-Once you have placed an order for a printed product, we will need you to provide us with your artwork, so we could start the production.
+Once you have placed an order for a printed product, we will need you to provide us with your artwork so we can start the production.
 It's important that any artwork you provide is compatible for the product(s) that you have ordered.
-You can find instructions regarding particular artwork requirements on the relevant product pages of our website.
+You can find instructions in the form of downloadable artwork templates on the relevant product pages of our website.

-You can upload your artwork in one of several ways
+You can provide your artwork to us in one of several ways

 Is a signature required on delivery of my order?

 Normally we will email the tracking information for your order on the evening of the day of dispatch so that you can know to expect the delivery.
-If you want to check the progress of the delivery then you can enter the tracking information online for an update or call the telephone number provided.
+If you want to check the progress of the delivery you can use this information to track the consignment.

 If no-one is available to sign for your delivery then the courier will normally leave a card to say that a delivery was attempted and would then take the parcel away.
 The delivery is normally re-attempted the next working day.

 Depending on the courier, the delivery could be re-attempted two or three times before the parcel would eventually be returned to us.
-If the courier attempts delivery on multiple occasions with no success resulting in the parcel being returned then we can re-dispatch the parcel again for you but would bill the carriage cost again.
+If the courier attempts delivery on multiple occasions with no success resulting in the parcel being returned then we can re-dispatch the parcel again for you but will bill the carriage cost to do it.